First Grade | Second Grade | Third Grade | Fourth Grade | Fifth Grade

 I feel so fortunate to be given the opportunity to teach at Novato Charter School.
 The minute I stepped onto campus and met with the administration, faculty, and students, I felt like it was a warm, supportive environment and a community that rejoiced in being together.

-Ms. Smith holds a Bachelor of Arts in Liberal Studies, a California Teaching Credential from Sonoma State University, and a Waldorf certification from the Rudolf Steiner College in Fair Oaks, CA. Before joining NCS, she taught first and second grade for five years in an inner city public school in San Francisco.
+Helen Smith holds a Bachelor of Arts in Liberal Studies, a California Teaching Credential from Sonoma State University, and a Waldorf Teaching Certification from the Rudolf Steiner College in Fair Oaks, CA. Before joining NCS, she taught first and second grade for five years in an inner city public school in San Francisco.

 In her words: